adamoshen/cbspeeches/docs/01-get-country.md

-# Extracting the country from the text
+# Identifying the country from the text

+This chapter documents the extraction of the institution giving the speech.
+Where applicable, the country associated to the institution can then be identified.

 ## Initialisation